matthew-kal/SC---INFRA/commands.md

 # Logs in and creates credentials for applications.
 # Crucial for authenticating tools like Terraform.
 Use this to fix "invalid_grant" errors.
 gcloud auth application-default login

+# View a secret in the secrets manager
+gcloud secrets versions describe latest --secret "<secret>"